ufal/npfl087/1920-summer/labs/01-training-marian-nmt/README.md

 - Doom machines have 5GB cards: https://metavo.metacentrum.cz/pbsmon2/resource/doom.metacentrum.cz
 - Adan machines have 16GB cards: https://wiki.metacentrum.cz/wiki/Cluster_Adan
-There are also Adan machines which have the largest GPUs.

 There are also smaller GPU clusters, see the full list here: https://wiki.metacentrum.cz/wiki/GPU_clusters